Way late to the game with this post, this event was held in July and now just posting in October.

 - What are three words that describe your purpose?

-And they left us with 3 things to takeaways to do that day:
+They left us with 3 things to takeaways to do that day.
+And I’ve been practicing!

 - the need to know why